-The key to service recovery is maintaining a low number of negative reviews and a high level of customer happiness.
+The key to service recovery is maintaining a low number of bad customer experience reviews and a high level of customer expectations and happiness.
 Making sure you surpass customer expectations is the cornerstone of every successful company.

-In an ideal world, customer service representatives always know precisely what to say and do for consumers, but that is not the scenario.
+In an ideal world, customer service teams and representatives always know precisely what to say and do for consumers, but that is not the scenario.
 Any company can inevitably run into problems.
 For example:

 - The customer’s data is lost when the system crashes.